arekm/OctoPrint-Sdwire/README.md

 where `device-serial`, `vendor`, `product` are values found in dmesg. `set-serial` is additional serial number you want to assign to sdwire.
 This additional serial will be needed in _Sdwire_ _Settings_.

 ### c.
-Get UUID of micro sd card that is going to be used
+Get UUID of filesystem on micro sd card that is going to be used

 Insert `micro sd card` into `sdwire` device, tell `sdwire` to provide sd card as usb-storage to the host: